 - The thermal expansion coefficient is also strongly reduced.
 This together with the reduced temperature gradients reduces thermal lensing from bulging and stress, and of course the tendency for stress fracture.

-- The laser and absorption cross sections of rare earth ions are increased, essentially because thermally induced broadening is reduced.
+- The laser and absorption cross-sections of rare earth ions are increased, essentially because thermally induced broadening is reduced.
 As a result, saturation powers are reduced, and the laser gain is increased.
 Consequently, the threshold pump power is reduced, and shorter pulses can be obtained in Q-switched operation.
 The slope efficiency can be increased by increasing the output coupler transmission, so that parasitic resonator losses become relatively less important.

-- The thermal population of the lower laser level in quasi-three-level gain media is reduced, which again reduces the threshold pump power and leads to laser designs with increased power efficiency .
+- The thermal population in the lower laser level in quasi-three-level laser gain media is reduced, which again reduces the threshold pump power and leads to laser designs with increased power efficiency .
 For example, Yb:YAG for 1030-nm emission behaves as a quasi-three-level system at room temperature, but as a four-level system at 77 K. The same is true for Er:YAG lasers emitting at 1.6 μm .

 - Depending on the gain medium, the strength of certain quenching processes may be reduced.